tonychangmsu/WBP_competitor_climate_analysis/wbp_bbox_all_trees_classified_linked_metadata.md

 9/15/2015 changes: Changed the filtering parameters to use MANUAL <1.0 and DESIGNCD=1 as suggested from Jim Menlove USGS Ecologist/Analyst at the RMRS.
 9/30/2015 changes: Changed the filtering parameters for trees to include only trees where STATUSCD = 1 to only consider live trees
 Also integrated into the query are two additional variables | Basal Area and Stand Density Index defined as BA = 0.005454 * (DIA/2) when TREE.DIAHTCD =1
+10/30/2015 changes: One outlier was located due to AWC100 = 100 suggesting plot was fuzzed into a water body.
+This point was removed and dataset updated.
+Total sample size is 2192
 =======================================================================================
 Data was further filtered for community analysis to only include competitors that co-occured where at least 1 Pinus albicaulis (whitebark pine) tree was found present.
 This does not include the FIA SEEDLING dataset.
 This was scheme was used to address the specific analysis of species/abiotic competitive interaction with Pinus albicaulis.